Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

     let v_base = v.as_mut_ptr();

     // SAFETY: The bounded loop ensures that `right` is always in-bounds. `v` and `pivot` can't
-    // alias because of type system rules. `left` is guaranteed somewhere between `v_base` and
+    // alias because of type system rules.
+The left side element `left` can only be incremented once
+    // per iteration, so it is <= `right` which makes it in-bounds as a transitive property.
+From
-    // `right` making it also in-bounds and the call to `sub_ptr` at the end safe. unsafe {
+    // this also follows that the call to `sub_ptr` at the end is safe. unsafe {
         let mut left = v_base;